 WebView apps have always been an alternative to native apps.
 While native apps are essentially programmed to perform one or more functions, webview apps are different.
 To put it briefly, a webview app is an app that contains a webview.

 But then, what is a webview?

 To understand the concept of a webview, we first need to understand what a web browser is.
 A web browser is essentially the sum of two parts – the user interface and the engine.
 The user interface includes the address bar, plugins, menu, and the output screen.

 The above stated is the visible part of the browser we are used to seeing.
-The engine is the area where the markup and code is turned into the display we tend to see on the user interface.
+The engine is the area where the markup and code are turned into the display, we tend to see on the user interface.
 If we remove the engine part from the browser, we basically get a webview.

 When this engine is placed in a native app, we get a webview app.
 Basically, any app that loads content from a web page is a webview app.